mmmmmm44/VTuber-Python-Unity/README.md

 * Saveload mechanism to save and load your preferences in Unity.
 * Including sample (Unity) projects for both 3D and Live2D models

+*Due to Github file size limitation, most of the folders in the unity chan sample project are removed, yet the project can still run*

 ## File Explanation
 |File|Description|
 |:---:|:---:|